Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 - Premium 10% Sulfur Soap Cleansing Bar (Note: has saponified oil but sulfur is a great antifungal)

 - Summer’s Eve Cleansing Wash (Note: this may be a lady parts wash, but it has a great low pH, is SUPER cheap, would work equally well on the body because it’s just a cleanser, and all the ingredients check out!
-I have no shame, and will definitely be purchasing this lmao).
-UPDATE 5/24/17: it has arrived at my residence! :^)
+I have no shame, and have bought this several times lmao)

 Oils and Oil Cleansers